House GOP leader says he backs ousting Cheney from No. 3 job

 McCarthy said the leadership post must focus on a message “day in and day out” on what he said were the problems of the Biden administration.

-Cheney has taken on Republicans, including McCarthy, R-Calif., for indulging Trump’s false claims that the November election was “stolen” from him.
+Cheney has taken on Republicans, including McCarthy, R-Calif., saying those who indulge Trump’s false claims of a stolen presidential election are “spreading THE BIG LIE, turning their back on the rule of law, and poisoning our democratic system.”
 In an opinion essay Wednesday in The Washington Post, she denounced the “dangerous and anti-democratic Trump cult of personality,” and warned her fellow Republicans against embracing or ignoring his statements “for fundraising and political purposes.”

+She also said McCarthy had “changed his story” after initially saying Trump “bears responsibility” for the Jan.
+6 attack on the Capitol.
+McCarthy initially criticized Trump’s actions, and in a private call during the insurrection, had urged the then-president to call off the rioters.
+The GOP leader now says he does not believe Trump provoked the riot.

-McCarthy on Sunday denied that Republicans' effort to remove Cheney was based on her views about Trump or her vote to impeach him over the Jan.
-6 riot at the Capitol.
-He said her continued attention on Trump distracted from Republicans’ goal of winning back the House in 2022 and successfully opposing President Joe Biden's agenda.
+McCarthy on Sunday denied that Republicans' effort to remove Cheney was based on her views of Trump or being one of 10 House Republicans to vote to impeach Trump over the Jan.
+6 riot.
+He said she was distracting from Republicans’ bid to win back the House in 2022 and successfully oppose President Joe Biden's agenda, goals that McCarthy believes will need Trump's support.

 McCarthy complained last week that he had “lost confidence” in Cheney and “had it with her” over her continuing remarks about Trump, according to a leaked recording of his exchange on “Fox and Friends.”